Jesus' Parables for Disciples

 "Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth."
 (2 Timothy 2:15)

 The fifth time it appears is in our passage:

 Second, we read that the means of our begetting was "the word of truth."
 How does a person become spiritually alive?
 Jesus had discussed this matter with Nicodemus, a well-educated, pious Jew, who later became his disciple.
 "You must be born again," Jesus insisted (John 3:7).
-In our era, the phrase "born again" is often used in an entirely secular sense to mean renewed or revived or reconstituted, and the religious experience of the new birth is made fun of.
+In our era, the phrase "born again" is often used in an entirely secular sense to mean renewed or revived or reconstituted.
+The religious experience of the new birth is often made fun of.
 But Jesus is completely serious in this conversation.
 "Flesh gives birth to flesh, but Spirit gives birth to spirit."
 All of us were born physically, "of the flesh," but according to Jesus, not all have been born spiritually, since this is a requirement to even see or perceive the kingdom of God (John 3:3).